 Elliott did also suggest a potential adjustment to the first weekend format where teams wouldn’t necessarily have to play at the seeded team’s gym.
 It would allow more teams to play home matches in the first round.

 I’m honestly not sold on this idea.
 To start, it’s a bit odd to flip back and forth between formats.
 Especially in such a dramatic way.

 Second, I feel like if you’re going to go the series route you have to give both teams the chance to play at home.
 It’s kind of the whole point of doing a series.
 What you end up with otherwise is just extra padding to the odds that the seeded team advances.

 I’ll admit that expanding the number of hosts increases expected attendance.
-After all, you avoid those Round of 16 matches that don’t involve the host team.
-Also, you avoid the prospect of the host team not playing in the Round of 8 after being upset the day before.
+After all, you avoid a bunch of matches that don’t involve the host team.
+Also, you avoid the prospect of the host team not playing in the Round of 8 (Regional Final) after being upset the day before in the Round of 16.
 You can make a strong argument, however, that upsets make for a more interesting tournament overall.
 So attendance isn’t the only consideration involved.

 One likely outcome of the 2-of-3 format, however, is that the first matches in each series will get less attention and interest.
 After all, they won’t decide anything.
 A big part of the crowds and atmosphere of tournament knock-out matches is the drama and tension of elimination.

 Also, that idea he has to allow more first round home matches is contrary to his drive to have a fully seeded tournament.
 That would remove the regionalization which would allow for the secondary hosting.